-NC State’s College of Education hosts this annual lecture in honor of W. Dallas Herring, whose transformative vision and tireless work culminated in the inception of North Carolina’s community colleges.
+NC State’s Belk Center for Community College Leadership and Research hosts this annual lecture in honor of W. Dallas Herring, whose transformative vision and tireless work culminated in the inception of North Carolina’s community colleges.
 It invites top community college leaders to speak on urgent and emerging topics, framing how to address the issues and proposing a path forward.

 "Will we be an engine of inequality or the best hope of people trying to build lives in this new America?" said Miami Dade College President Eduardo Padrón in his 2017 Dallas Herring Lecture.